migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-06-09 Sat:
+Last week, I replicated the same changes on P2P configurations and muxers for the main net.
+I pushed the PR to the bootnode_fix branch, which is cloned from the main net, and it is currently under review by the team.

+We conducted a study to make decisions about security configurations, and it is under investigation by the DevOps team using the visibility provided by the P2P trace file.

+We had a delegation issue reported by validators.
+The team has initiated an in-depth study of this problem.
+I also started investigating the code and working on a solution for it.

+---

 2024-06-01 Sat:
 This past week, we successfully resolved the boot node issue.
 The corresponding PR was reviewed and approved by the team, then deployed to the devnet boot nodes.
 All tests were successful.
 However, a significant challenge was that these changes required bringing main-net consensus down, and all validators had to use the latest version of the binary with the same P2P configurations.
 We worked on identifying configurations that were not backward compatible and found two key ones: Muxer and Security.